This course is for pupils who are in their final years of high school. This course is intended to be studied alongside your high school subjects.

 Progression And Articulation Routes

-- Gain direct employment at entry level in media sector
+- Gain direct employment at entry level in the media sector

 - Gain accelerated entry onto a Modern Apprenticeship in the Creative and Media Sector